Chart Color Schemes

 Population growth drivers in Beaconsfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of Beaconsfield (Qld) is estimated at around 6,562 as of Feb 2026.
-This reflects an increase of 663 people since the 2021 Census, which reported a population of 5,899 people.
-The change is inferred from the resident population of 6,470 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 242 validated new addresses since the Census date.
-This level of population equates to a density ratio of 944 persons per square kilometer.
-The suburb's 11.2% growth since the 2021 census exceeded the SA3 area (7.1%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for Beaconsfield was primarily driven by natural growth contributing approximately 39.0% of overall population gains during recent periods.
+As per ABS population updates and AreaSearch validation, the population of Beaconsfield (Qld) is estimated at 6,562 as of February 2026.
+This figure reflects an increase of 663 people since the 2021 Census, which reported a population of 5,899.
+The change is inferred from AreaSearch's estimation of 6,470 residents following examination of ABS' ERP data release in June 2024 and validation of 242 new addresses since the Census date.
+This results in a density ratio of 944 persons per square kilometer, aligning with averages across locations assessed by AreaSearch.
+Beaconsfield's growth rate of 11.2% since the 2021 Census exceeds that of its SA3 area (7.1%) and SA4 region, marking it as a growth leader in the region.
+Natural growth contributed approximately 39.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Considering projected demographic shifts, an above median population growth of national regional areas is projected for Beaconsfield, with the suburb expected to increase by 1,259 persons to 2041, reflecting an increase of 15.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Considering projected demographic shifts, an above median population growth is projected for the area, expected to increase by 1,325 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 18.8% over the 17 years.

 Frequently Asked Questions - Population